 Never more than 12%, never less than 7%,

 Climb ends at a locked gate posted “Private Road - No Umunhum or Thayer Access”

 Unfortunately, although the road continues from its paved finish, the gate is locked and our Santa Clara cycling consultant answers my question about continuing on past the gate as follows:

 There is a locked gate at the top of Soda Springs, unfortunately.
 I've never been past the gate, sometimes I ignore "private road" signs but I don't like to jump gates.
 There are houses near the gate, as you climb, and it looks like there are houses near the gate on the other side, so it is likely somebody would see if you jumped the gate.
 Soda Springs does come close to Mt Thayer and Mt Umunhum and I'm sure the roads probably do connect, but there are gates on both sides so I've never attempted it.
 I did read online some guy jumped the gates and took a mountain bike the whole way, but it sounded sketchy.
 So unfortunately, I don't know any way from Soda Springs to Mt Umunhum.

 A spectacular climbing day: Black - Gist - Thompson - Montevina - Soda Springs Roads (Map) - essentially no traffic and quiet riding/climbing of 41 miles, gaining nearly 8,000'.

-Roadway Surface / Traffic: This is a true one lane (sometimes just barely that) which is in good shape with next to zero traffic the entire climb - this is a safe climb.
+Roadway Surface and Traffic Report: This is a true one lane ride (sometimes just barely that) which is in good shape with next to zero traffic the entire climb - this is a safe climb.